Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 • 10 GB of storage space per user.

-With Zoom, if you opt for the free plan, you’ll get a mixed bag of features, as you’ll be able to:
+If you opt for the free plan, you’ll get a mixed bag of features, as you’ll be able to:

 • Hold group meetings with up to 100 participants,